mtgjson/mtgjson-website/docs/changelog/README.md

 #### Added
 - `leadershipSkills` which identifies what format a card is a legal commander in.
 - `hasNoDeckLimit` to indicate a card has a unique deck restriction.
     - `Seven Dwarves` was revealed the day after this feature went live...
-We'll be working on a change, so this field will come right away with a deprecation notice, with removal slated for `4.6.0`.
+We'll be working on a change, so this field will come right away with a deprecation notice, with removal slated for a future time (updated for clarity 2019-12-08).
 - Support for `adventure` type cards.

 ### Sets